fbpx

 Jul 13, 2023

 The way that patients receive healthcare for their inflammatory arthritis (IA) is outdated and doesn’t meet their needs.
-This study aims to design an innovative FlexCAre model that can take advantage of new technology to deliver care that is more focused on the needs of people living with inflammatory arthritis.
+This study aims to design an innovative way of delivering care, FlexCAre, that takes advantage of new technology to monitor people's health and deliver care that is tailored to each person's needs.

 Read More